-Be a part of a community of passionate student leaders!
-First- and second-year residence hall students are invited to apply for this academic year program that:
+Be part of a community of passionate student leaders!
+First- and second-year residence hall students are invited to apply for this academic program that will:

-EcoReps move in early to participate in an weekend retreat in Jamestown and also have the opportunity to join in a fully funded spring break service trip (not to mention field trips in Denver, Boulder and more)!
+EcoReps move in early to participate in a weekend retreat in the mountains of Colorado and also have the opportunity to participate in fully-funded service trips and opportunities throughout the year.

 Williams Village North (WVN) is one of our newer residence halls and it was awarded LEED Platinum rating at its completion.
 Being LEED certified basically means it is resource efficient and uses less water and energy than a typical building.
 WVN is also our only hall equipped with state-of-the-art technology that provides real-time data about energy consumption.
 This unique feature allows residents (or any interested student, parent or community member) to view electricity consumption by floor or area just by visiting the Building Dashboard website.
 It also allows virtual visitors to take a tour of the building's other sustainable components like the grey water system, native landscaping, the recycled construction materials, day lighting and passive cooling and the solar domestic hot water system.

 To learn more about the sustainable features of Williams Village North, visit the Building Dashboard website.